If you’re a Mac Voiceover user, there’s one word you absolutely hate hearing, the B word.

 - Select your disk, usually called Macintosh HD, in the table, and click the first aid button in the toolbar.
 During this process, your computer will become unresponsive and there will be no Voiceover feedback.
 As Disk Utility states before it starts, this is normal and should clear up when verification is complete.

-- If Disk Utility reports problems that it cannot repair automatically, start up your Mac while holding down Command R, and run first aid from Disk Utility in macOS recovery.
+- If Disk Utility reports problems with either volume that it cannot repair automatically, start up your Mac while holding down Command R, and run first aid from Disk Utility in macOS recovery.

 Note: for this to work, you'll need either a built-in keyboard or a USB keyboard connected to your Mac.
 Also, in this mode, you must turn Voiceover on manually; it doesn’t respect your user settings.
 The only voice in this mode is Fred, which cannot be changed.